mantidproject/mantid/Code/Mantid/docs/source/algorithms/SCARFTomoReconstruction-v1.rst

 the username and password fields).
-After this step you can use the algorithm again several times, to submit jobs (setting the action 'SubmitJob'), query the status of the jobs running on the computer cluster (setting the action 'JobStatus'), cancel jobs (setting the action 'CancelJob') and log out from the cluster (action 'LogOut').
+After this step you can use the algorithm again several times, to submit jobs (setting the action 'SubmitJob'), query the status of the jobs running on the computer cluster (setting the action to 'JobStatus' or 'JobStatusByID'), cancel jobs (setting the action 'CancelJob') and log out from the cluster (action 'LogOut').
 After logging out, subsequent submit or status queries will fail with an informative message.
 Note that the server will log out users every undetermined amount of time, which depends on server settings.

 In principle, in a simple use case, the same username will be used in all the calls to this algorithm.
 This means that you type in the